 In this Digital Altitude review, you will learn that it is all about whom you want to believe.
-There are often 2 sides to every story.
+There are often two sides to every story.

 If you believe those people who support the company, you will think it is good and has some great products to sell.
-If you believe the negative reports, you probably will think this company is a scam.
+If you believe the adverse reports, you probably think this company is a scam.

 Then you may believe the FTC won a lawsuit against the company.
 More on that a little bit later.

 Digital Altitude is not selling a traditional type of product in any industry.
 It is not part of the health & Beauty industry or any similar marketing concept.
 Instead, it was created by Michael Force, who claims to be a former marine that sells business training.

 His only product is different levels of training that are backed by a lot of hype.
 That hype tells you that he made over $1300 in 7 days and then $17,000 in his first month.

 He says that he built his first multi-million dollar company before he was 27, which is why so many people listened to him.
 But there is more to the story than just the hype.

 All it will cost you is $1 for a test drive to sign up.
 This trial period lasts for two weeks, and then you will need to make a decision.
 Do you go forward and pay for the first level product costing $37 or $60 per month, or do you find another employment opportunity?

 In the Aspire program, which is the first product you need to buy, you are advised that selling high ticket items is the way to make a lot of money.
 At this level, you can earn a 40% commission at the $37 a month level, 50% at the $60 level, and 60% at the $127 level.

 You need to pay big just at the beginning level to make money at this company.
 Then to move up and make more money, you have to pay more out.
 The next level, Base, is almost $400.
 Then Rise is nearly $1500, Ascend reaches virtually $7,000, Peak is almost $12,000, and Apex hits nearly $20,000.